AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 What AGIBOT gets right:

 • Production maturity.
-5,168 units shipped isn't a rounding error.
+10,000 robots produced by March 2026 — nearly doubling total output in under three months.
 The company has a working factory, repeatable manufacturing processes, and a proven supply chain.
 When buyers ask "can you deliver?", AGIBOT has receipts.

 • Portfolio breadth.
 No other humanoid company offers this range — from $20K education robots to $190K enterprise humanoids to industrial precision platforms.
 The "One Robotic Body, Three Intelligences" framework isn't marketing fluff; it's an efficient architecture allowing rapid variant development.